Terms and conditions

 - Less than one month before arrival – no refund.

-If your application for a visa to study with KE is rejected, we will refund all fees paid, less our bank charges.
+If your application for a visa to study with KE is rejected, we will refund all fees paid, less our bank charges, provided we are notified at least two months before the intended start of the programme.
 We ask you to show us the letter from the embassy rejecting the visa application.
 If KE should have to decline or cancel the booking for any reason, all fees would be refunded.